microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/README.md

 **Pick at most three** of the five pillars of the Well-Architected Framework:

-- [ ] Cost optimization
+- [x] Cost optimization
 - [ ] Performance Efficiency
 - [ ] Reliability
 - [ ] Operational Excellence
 - [ ] Security

-> Do not worry if you feel you need to pick them all, the assessment will provide you with some recommendations in other pillars even if you only choose one.
-If you are not sure, try to focus on the ones that you think will have a greater impact in the short term.
+> 🆘 If you are not sure, start with the Cost Optimization one.
+It will have an easily measurable impact in terms of savings, and the budget margin you will gain could serve to enhance the other pillars afterward.

 ### People and resources